Galts-Gulch/avarice/docs/running.md

 =======

 -   Python 3.4 or higher
--   Dependencies (can be easily installed using pip3)
+-   Dependencies:
     -   websockets for OKCoin API
+        -   Using pip3:

+                pip3 install websockets

     -   websocket-client for trading on OKCoin API (maintains a separate connection from public websockets API)
+        -   Using pip3:

+                pip3 install websocket-client

-    -   pygal for graphing (not required as long as genconfig.Grapher is disabled)
+    -   pygal for graphing (Only needed if graphing is desired)
+        -   Using pip3:

+                pip3 install pygal

-    -   lxml for pygal (not required as long as genconfig.Grapher is disabled)
+    -   lxml for pygal (Only needed if graphing is desired)
+        -   Using pip3:

+                pip3 install lxml

--   Clone or grab a release from the [releases](https://github.com/Galts-Gulch/avarice/releases) page.
+-   Clone development version or grab a release from the [releases](https://github.com/Galts-Gulch/avarice/releases) page.
 -   Edit genconfig.py; find your own successful configuration.
 For full documentation, please check [here.](configuring.md)